 For five centuries Luther's writings have delighted the church.
-His teaching is as fresh now as it is was when as it flew off the printing press or echoed in the classroom and pulpit, but most of his works have been in collections aimed at professional theologians.
+His teaching is as fresh now as it was when it flew off the printing press or echoed in the classroom and pulpit, but most of his works have been in collections aimed at professional theologians.
 Everyone's Luther endeavors to make Luther accessible for the church at large.